Super cute LEGO Star Wars Xbox Series S consoles up for grabs as part of Star Wars Day celebrations

 Players can immerse themselves in all nine movie plotlines with LEGO Star Wars: The Skywalker Saga.
 The game's world map has been expanded and it's made leaping between planets far easier.
 The story is not as linear as LEGO Star Wars: The Force Awakens, allowing for more flexible gameplay, in which players can explore the galaxy in better detail with more interaction with NPCs.
 An additional upgraded skill tree makes the game more exciting, with all of the 300+ characters able to do combo attacks and counter-attacks, making it visually cooler to scatter your enemies' LEGO bits everywhere.

-For more brick adventures, check out our roundup of the best LEGO games in the galazy.
+For more brick adventures, check out our roundup of the best LEGO games in the galaxy.